 All Emails in one place

-Staying connected with team and customer can be bothersome when there are several emails that ought to be sent back and forth.
-Sitejet offers you a perfect all-in-one-tool to stay up to date about your internal and external communication.
-Our message system automatically sorts any incoming mail to the respective website, detects changes in status and new feedback and files as well as internal remarks about the website.
+Staying connected with your team and customer can be bothersome when there are several emails that ought to be sent back and forth.
+Sitejet offers you a perfect all-in-one tool to stay up to date about your internal and external communication.
+Our message system automatically sorts any incoming mail to the respective website, detects changes in status, new feedback and files as well as internal comments about the website.
 This way you have a protocol of anything happening to the website, which you can also filter to find any message you might have missed.

 Each Sitejet account gets its own unique mail address, which looks similar to this: firstname.lastname@example.org .

-Any email sent to this address will automatically be sorted to each existing project, depending on the sender's email and whether it's the assigned email to any project.
-When the sender's address is unknown the email will appear in the Unassigned tab below tickets .
+Any email sent to this address will automatically be sorted to each existing project, depending on the sender's email address and whether that email address was used under Customer Data for the website.
+When the sender's address is unknown the email will appear in the Unassigned tab below tickets.
 You can redirect any mail through your business email address (e.g. email@example.com) to this Sitejet address by setting up a forwarding.
 You find detailed instructions about receiving mails in Sitejet here.

 Incoming Mails from Customer

-A customer emailed to your service address and got allocated to this project via his email-address after you connected your service email address to Sitejet's internal mail address.
+A customer emailed to your service address and got allocated to this project via his or her email address after you connected your service email address to Sitejet's internal mail address.

 This is how it looks like.
 While we're at it let's go through each part of the Message area step by step: